berbonilla2/IOC-Auto-Analysis/README.md

-# Meralco Automation - VirusTotal IoC Scanner
+# IoC Automation - IoC Scanner

 A comprehensive PowerShell-based tool for bulk scanning of Indicators of Compromise (IoCs) through VirusTotal and AbuseIPDB APIs.
 This automation tool is designed for security analysts and threat hunters who need to process large volumes of IoCs efficiently.